-Sewer line repair experts at Bryant Heating & Cooling Service Experts will use a sewer inspection camera to verify whether or not the pipe has a tree root worry.
-Once the issue has been confirmed, our sewer line repair professional will go over all of your options with you and help you choose the best way to proceed, whether that’s a trenchless sewer line replacement or just removing the tree roots.
+Sewer line repair experts at Bryant will use a sewer inspection camera to verify whether or not the pipe has a tree root worry.
+Once the issue has been determined, our sewer line repair professional will go over all of your options with you and help you decide the best way to move forward, whether that’s a trenchless sewer line replacement or just cutting out the tree roots.

 Note, faster growing trees, such as cottonwood, sweetgum, or basswood, may cause more problems because they grow faster.
-Slower growing trees are a better option, but they still need to be swapped out every eight to ten years to avoid their roots from causing a problem.
+Slower growing trees are a better option, but they still need to be replaced every eight to ten years to avoid their roots from becoming an issue.
 Also, always plant trees far from your sewer lines, that way you can help stop damage and avoid those pesky (and sometimes expensive) sewer line repairs.
-If you’re unsure where your sewer lines are, ask Bryant Heating & Cooling Service Experts to flag the path of the sewer pipes.
+If you’re not sure where your sewer lines are, ask Bryant to flag the path of the sewer pipes.